BUY TWO OR MORE GUIDES - UP TO 20% OFF

 I enjoy my visits to the Badlands but there are other things in the Black Hills that I much prefer to do.
 I prefer the mountains, trees, and lakes.
 I love hiking where there is shade and lush foliage with flowers and butterflies.
 The Badlands are not this.

 My first visit to the Black Hills did not include the Badlands and I made sure to check them out the next time I came through.
-Though I was impressed I was not sorry I skipped them on my first visit.
+Though I was impressed, I was not sorry I skipped them on my first visit.
 I do not even take everyone who visits me in South Dakota to the Badlands.
 I save it for visit number two.
 If that visit comes.

-With all of that said, I know people who prefer the Badlands to other parts of the state and find them fascinating and magnificent.
 Don’t let me deter you from checking them out, but hopefully, this will help you decide and plan your visit to our beautiful state much easier.

 What Else Should I Know?